aurelia/binding/doc/article/en-US/binding-value-converters.md

   <source-code src="example/binding-value-converters/object-parameters/app.js"></source-code>
 </au-demo>

-There are a couple of advantages to this approach: you don't need to remember the order of the converter parameter arguments and anyone reading the markup can easily tell what each converter parameter represents.
+There are a couple of advantages to this approach: you don't need to remember the order of the converter parameter arguments, and anyone reading the markup can easily tell what each converter parameter represents.

 ## [Bi-directional Value Converters](aurelia-doc://section/8/version/1.0.0)

 So far we've been using converters with one-way bindings.
 The data flows in a single direction, from the model to the view.
-When using a converter in an input element's `value` binding we need a way to convert the user's data entry to the format expected by the view model.
-This is where the value converter's `fromView` method comes into play, taking the element's value and converting it to the format expected by the view model.
+When using a converter in an input element's `value` binding, we need a way to convert the user's data entry to the format expected by the view-model.
+This is where the value converter's `fromView` method comes into play, taking the element's value and converting it to the format expected by the view-model.

-In the example below we have a view model that exposes colors in an object format, with properties for the red, green and blue components.
-In the view we want to bind this color object to an HTML5 color input.
-The color input expects hex format text so we'll use an `RgbToHexValueConverter` to facilitate the binding.
+In the example below, we have a view-model that exposes colors in an object format, with properties for the red, green and blue components.
+In the view, we want to bind this color object to an HTML5 color input.
+The color input expects hex format text, so we'll use an `RgbToHexValueConverter` to facilitate the binding.

 <code-listing heading="rgb-to-hex${context.language.fileExtension}">
   <source-code lang="ES 2015/ES 2016/TypeScript">